 Natural fragrances or essential oils are not necessarily safer than man-made ones.
 Indeed many “natural” substances (e.g., hemlock or monkshood) are extremely toxic to humans.
 In addition, man-made or nature-identical fragrances can offer the additional benefit of uniformity and the elimination of unwanted contaminants.
 Approximately 75% of fragrance materials used in the world are man-made.”

 When selecting a fragrance for your candle, make sure it is from a reputable supplier.
-There are many available to crafters and small home based businesses, which don’t require large minimums and do sell quality product.
+There are many available to crafters and small home based businesses, which don’t require large minimums and do sell adequate quality product.
+Of course we think our LAB&CO fragrances are not only the best quality, but also the most unique and sophisticated scents available anywhere!
 For larger candle making businesses, you are most likely going directly to the big fragrance houses, which do in most cases, require large minimums.